 Mr Paul Marshman

 Mr Marshman was born in Crawley when it was created as a new town and has seen many changes as it has grown and established itself.
 He was educated in Crawley before starting a career in IT Mainframe Technical Support and Project Management.
 Both his children attended Gossops Green School in the late 1980s and during this time he was a parent governor and was also actively involved in fund raising.
-He has maintained an interest in the school and his grandson now attends.
 Mr Marshman has retired from full time employment and he has taken on the role of Trust Governor, where he hopes that his experience will help the school to continue to grow and flourish.